Wecanfindhacks/Duperhub-Priv/README.md

-# Duperhub-Priv
+# Duperhub Private
-Any attempts to get through this code will result in a global blacklist through all of my scripts, and many other.
+# Any attempts to deobfusucate or bypass our HWID system will result in a permanent HWID and user ban from this script, and any other scripts I make.
+# By using this script, you agree to the TOS of our script.
+Failing to follow our TOS will result in your whitelist being removed.